-Water pollution, i.e. the pollution of water bodies on the planet, is one of the raging environmental issues that our planet is facing today.
-Even though we know that the human induced causes of water pollution far exceed the natural causes of the same, we seem to prefer to turn a blind eye towards it.
+Water pollution, i.e., the contamination of water bodies on the planet, is one of the raging environmental issues that our world is facing today.
+Even though we know that the human-induced causes of water pollution far exceed the natural causes of the same, we seem to prefer to turn a blind eye towards it.
 What we fail to understand is that along with us, the various other living organisms on the planet are also bearing the brunt of water contamination.

 A look at the water pollution statistics gives you the gruesome picture of the deteriorating condition of water bodies on the planet.

 Since the ancient times, humans have always preferred to settle near some source of water.
 At the same time, the problems associated with the pollution of these water bodies by human activities are also quite old.

 More recently, however, the rate at which the pollution is occurring has become a matter of concern.
 As the population has increased, the amount of waste produced by human activities has also increased.
 When it comes to disposal of this waste, we seem to have assumed that these water bodies are the best alternatives.
 The amount of waste disposed of in these water bodies around the world has increased manifolds over the last few decades, and the water pollution facts and statistics given below highlight the real plight of these water bodies.

 Water Pollution Statistics

 According to the data compiled by the World Water Assessment Program (WWAP), 2 million tons of human waste is disposed of in water bodies every single day.

 The developing countries have a significant share in water pollution, as 70 percent of the industrial waste which is dumped untreated in the water bodies comes from these developing nations of the world.
 The problem of groundwater pollution is also quite prominent in the United States, and agriculture is considered to be the underlying factor for this.